October 28, 2011

 "DOUBLE DOG" HAND-DIPPED CORN DOGS + BY-HAND ONION RINGS

-Big Daddy's purchases all it's fish fresh from the boats of Boca Chica, Pedregal, and occasionally from our local fishmonger, Miguel.
+Big Daddy's Grill, Boquete, purchases it's fish directly from the boats of Boca Chica, Pedregal.
+Never purchased frozen or pre-cut ... never farm-raised.

-Fish is served GRILLED or FRIED, as a sandwich, atop a gorgeous salad, or as a platter ... with a choice of delicious sides.
-We've been told by folks who know that our Grilled Fish Tacos are some of the world's best!
-Sandwiches (Fish; Chicken Breast; Vegetable) are ample and served on a bakery bun.
-For someting Very Panamanian, try the Whole Fish "Entero" ...
+Fish is served GRILLED or FRIED, as a Sandwich on a Bakery Bun; atop a large, organic Salad, or as a Platter... with a choice of fresh sides.
+We've been told by people who seek them out that our Grilled Fish Tacos are some of the tastiest!
+Sandwiches (Fish; Chicken Breast; Vegan) are ample & served on a bakery bun.
+For something Very Panamanian, try the Whole Fish "Entero" ...

 Our Fried Chicken is juicy and cooked to perfection!
 Corn Dogs & Onion Rings are hand-dipped.
 It's been said by many that Big Daddy's Grill has the Best Burger in town, served with a side of Pickles, LTM plus Cole Slaw, Fries or Rice & Beans.
 Our Grilled & Blackened Tuna Sandwich has become a local favorite.
 Portions are ample so you never leave hungry!

-Whether you are Gluten Free, Vegan, Vegetarian or just a Healthy Eater, we have several options for those who don't want to sacrifice taste for freshness!
-Our large Salad Platters are Organic, Hydroponic & Hand Washed.
-Dressings are home-made and include Strawberry or Olive-Lime. vegetarians can fill up on Salads, Delcious Vege Tacos or our own Home-Made, Vegan Friendly Burger.
+Whether you are Gluten Free, Vegan, Vegetarian or just a Healthy eater, we have several options for those who don't want to sacrifice taste for freshness!
+Our large Salad Platters are Organic, Hydroponic & Double-Washed & SAFE.
+Home-made dressings include Strawberry or Olive-Lime.
+Vegetarians can fill up on Salads, Delicious Vege Tacos or our own, Home-Made, Vegan Burger.

-Big Daddy's is known for Boquete's BEST MARGARITA prepared with our ownk Home Made Sour Mix and Premium Liquors!
+Big Daddy's is known for it's hand-crafted MARGARITA prepared with our own Home Made Sour Mix & Premium Liquors, including Cointreau & Jose Cuervo Tequila!

-Dine in the peaceful setting of a Panamanian "Patio" (backyard), in our casual dining room, or, for a busy street side view, out on the front porch.
+Dine in the peaceful setting of a Panamanian non-smoking "Patio" (a.k.a. the Secret Garden), in our casual dining room, or, for a busy street side view, out on the front porch.

 PHOTO GALLERY